 - Not be enrolled in a degree program (4-year or 2-year) at NC State University;

 - Complete and submit the University Associate Certificate in Agribusiness Management application, which must be requested from the department.
 Applicants must be Non-Degree Studies (NDS) students at NC State.
 Please see "Program Contacts" for contact information to obtain internal application after NDS acceptance.

 Plan of Study

 The University Associate Certificate in Agribusiness Management requires 15 credit hours.
 Students may enroll in a maximum of six credit hours per semester.
 Thus, the certificate may be completed in as little as three semesters.

 All certificate program courses must be Distance Education courses (identified with section numbers of 601 or higher) unless special approval is granted for completion of an on-campus section.
 No transfer credits from other institutions to fulfill certificate course requirements are allowed.

-Like the academic programs offered by NC State's Agricultural Institute, the primary purpose of the University Associate Certificate in Agribusiness Management is to provide students with the practical experience needed to be productive in the many careers within agribusiness management.
-These could include careers in horticulture, landscaping, and chemical and farm equipment sales, as well as the production and distribution of crops and other commodities.
+With increasing demands on farmers and associated businesses, agribusiness management is more important than ever.
+Like the academic programs offered by NC State's Agricultural Institute, the primary purpose of the University Associate Certificate in Agribusiness Management is to provide students with the practical experience needed to be productive in agribusiness management careers.
+Our graduates may find careers in farm management, horticulture, landscaping, and chemical and farm equipment sales, as well as the production and distribution of crops and other commodities.